mk-fg/fgtk/README.rst

 ^^^^^^^^^^^^^
 .. _git-manifest: cron-checks/git-manifest

-Python script (no deps) to build a manifest of full linux permissions for all files under git control in specified repository(-ies), to stdout.
+Self-contained python script (no deps) to build a manifest of full linux permissions for all files under git control in specified repository(-ies), to stdout.

 Included permissions are: uname, gname, path-type, mode, acls, capabilities, xattrs.

-Intended to be used with repos of config files on mutable hosts, which are directly used there by apps, so permissions on them and their paths matter, and might as well be checked into git on commits, to be tracked/fixed.
+Intended to be used with repos of config files on mutable hosts, which are directly used there by apps, so permissions on them and their paths matter.

 Output should look roughly like this::